josdejong/mathjs/docs/configuration.md

 # Configuration

-Math.js contains a number of configuration settings.
+Math.js contains a number of configuration options.
 Configuration can be set when creating a math.js instance, or later on using the function `config`.
-Available configuration settings are:
+Available configuration options are:

 - `matrix`.
 The default type of matrix output for functions.
   Available values are: `'matrix'` (default) or `'array'`.